 The hiking trail leads up to Suchá Belá záver at a height of 400 meters.
 Once there, there is a rest area where we relax for a while.
 There is also a bike rental shop at the fork, which you can use to start your way back to Podlesok.
 We can’t find this rental, but we want to continue walking towards Kláštorisko anyway.
 To do this, we follow the yellow hiking route through dense forest and after about 2 kilometers turn right onto the red route at the Pod Vtáčim hrbom junction.
 Compared to the gorge, the route is unspectacular, but very idyllic.
 Grasses, that rustle and chirp, green between tall trees.
 A woodpecker hammers and knocks on a thick trunk as the sun’s rays shine through the treetops.
 We listen to the singing of nature; we don’t meet people.

 There are supposed to be bears here.
 Is there a chance that a bear will surprise us behind the next hill?
 Probably not, but for some reason a bear would fit this scenery perfectly.
 After 2 kilometers, the red path joins a blue route.
 We turn right and after a few minutes we reach several viewpoints.
-These allow a great view of the Kysel gorge and the vastness of the national park.
+These allow a great view of the Kysel gorge and the vastness of the Slovak Paradise National Park.
 I have marked it on the map as well.

 Stopover at Kláštorisko